basho/basho_docs/content/community/projects.md

 * [Nagios Plugin](https://github.com/basho-labs/riak_nagios) maintained by the Basho community
 * [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) contains many additional Nagios plugins for monitoring Riak
 * [New Relic Plugin](https://github.com/basho/riak_newrelic) serves node statistics of a Riak Node to the New Relic APM System
-* [Yokozuna Monitor](https://github.com/basho-labs/ruby-yz-monitor) is a ruby application to monitor your Riak Search activity.
+* [Yokozuna Monitor](https://github.com/basho-labs/ruby-yz-monitor) is a ruby application to monitor your Riak search activity.
 * [riak-statsd in golang](https://github.com/jjmalina/riak-statsd) which monitors Riak KV and pushes to statsd
 * [Gmond Python Modules for Riak](https://github.com/ganglia/gmond_python_modules) is a Ganglia Module for connecting to Riak KV
 * [Riak Key List Utility](https://github.com/basho-labs/riak-key-list-util) is a console utility script for per-vnode key counting, siblings logging and more